hyperledger/iroha-2-docs/src/guide/javascript.md

 Second, you should provide the account with a public key.
 It is tempting to generate both it and the private key at this time, but it isn't the brightest idea.
-Remember, that _the white_rabbit_ trusts _you, alice@wonderland,_ to create an account for them in the domain _looking_glass, **but doesn't want you to have access to that account after creation**._ If you gave _white_rabbit_ a key that you generated yourself, how would they know if you don't have a copy of their private key?
+Remember that _the white_rabbit_ trusts _you, alice@wonderland,_ to create an account for them in the domain _looking_glass_, **but doesn't want you to have access to that account after creation**.

+If you gave _white_rabbit_ a key that you generated yourself, how would they know if you don't have a copy of their private key?
 Instead, the best way is to **ask** _white_rabbit_ to generate a new key-pair, and give you the public half of it.

 ```ts
 const key = PublicKey({